Volunteer In Oceania

 The program fee is $4,970 which includes:

-✔️ Roundtrip airfare to Vanuatu from the U.S.
+✔️ Roundtrip international airfare to Vanuatu from the U.S.

 ✔️ Visa (if required)